 The Story of The Artsy Palate

 The Artsy Palate was born in October of 2015, when I spent a year abroad in Israel after high school.
 My main purpose in blogging at the time was to help other seminary girls on gap year programs combat the infamous #sem70 – aka the 70 pounds that seminary girls supposedly gain while in Israel for the year (in reality, it’s usually about 10-15-20 pounds, but who’s counting?).
-The Artsy Palate allowed me to share some of my favorite original recipes and suggest tips for how to exhibit greater self control while surrounded by the delicious foods in Israel, for example.
+The Artsy Palate allowed me to share some of my favorite recipes and suggest tips for how to exhibit greater self control while surrounded by the delicious foods in Israel.
 You can view my posts from Israel by clicking on the blogpost calendar or by scrolling through the categories until you reach older posts.

 This blog would gain so much from the input of others, so I encourage you to please comment your thoughts/ideas/feelings/pictures on any of my posts.
 If one of my recipes or tips has been working for you, it would make me so happy to hear about it!